lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

     }
 ~~~

-As an example, the public key type `pk-MLDSA44-ECDSA-P256-SHA256` is defined as:
+As an example, the public key type `id-MLDSA44-ECDSA-P256` is defined as:

 ~~~
-pk-MLDSA44-ECDSA-P256-SHA256 PUBLIC-KEY ::=
+id-MLDSA44-ECDSA-P256 PUBLIC-KEY ::=
-  pk-CompositeSignature{ id-MLDSA44-ECDSA-P256-SHA256,
+  pk-CompositeSignature{
-  EcCompositeSignaturePublicKey}
+    id-MLDSA44-ECDSA-P256,
+    EcCompositeSignaturePublicKey }
 ~~~

 The full set of key types defined by this specification can be found in the ASN.1 Module in {{sec-asn1-module}}.